VinnyRosa/VinnyRosa/README.md

 - 👋 Hi, I’m @VinnyRosa
-- 👀 I’m interested in Data Science and Data Analytics
+- 👀 I’m interested in Data Science, Data Analytics and Coding
-- 🌱 I’m currently learning Python/R
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Anything i can help
 - 📫 How to reach me just send a message! i'll be happy to answer =D